blinkhealth/go-config-yourself/README.md

 `gcy get CONFIG_FILE KEYPATH`

 Outputs the value for `KEYPATH` in `CONFIG_FILE`. `KEYPATH` is a dot delimited path to objects.
-The output value will be encoded as JSON if said value is a dictionary, with all encrypted values within decrypted.
+If the output value is a dictionary it will be encoded as JSON, with all of the encrypted values within decrypted.

 ```sh
 gcy get config-up-there.yml some.nested.object